blockchaintp/sextant/docs/deployments/management.md

 deployment, for example, in the case of a Sawtooth deployment this could be adding or upgrading a custom transaction processor.

-Once you have made your changed scroll down to the bottom of the form then hit the `Re-deploy` button:
+Once you have made your changes, scroll down to the bottom of the form then hit the `Re-deploy` button:

 ![Deployment Edit Redeploy](../images/sextant-deployments-edit-redeploy.png){ .shadow}